hwamil/eza-preview.yazi/README.md

   -- Whether to show target file info instead of symlink info (default: false) dereference = false

+  -- Whether to show hidden files (default: true) all = true
 })

 -- Or use default settings with empty table